|Must Prove Defendant |

 Drug Dog Sniff Questions?
 Call Casey at 813-222-2220

 |Tampa Drug Charge Defense|

 Casey Ebsary is Board Certified in Criminal Trial Law by the Florida Bar Board of Legal Specialization and Education.
 Less than one-half of one percent of Florida's lawyers have qualified for this distinction.
 Click on the Florida Bar Board Certified Criminal Trial icon above to review Casey's qualifications.
-Then give Casey a call to discuss how he can help you, a family member, or a loved one.
+Then give Casey a call to discuss how he can fight for you, a family member, or a loved one.

-Casey is available for a free phone consultation at 813-222-2220.
+Casey is available 24/7/365 at 813-222-2220.

 View Tampa Law Office of W.F. ''Casey'' Ebsary Jr. in a larger map